tidymodels/parsnip/tests/testthat/_snaps/predict_formats.md

         class = class == "VF"))
     Condition
       Error in `check_outcome()`:
       !
-For a classification model, the outcome should be <factor>, not <logical>.
+For a classification model, the outcome should be a <factor>, not a logical vector.

 ---